like2000/PyHEADTAIL/README.md

   - Changed general_parameters to GeneralParameters as an input for RFSectionParameters
   - Changed rf_params to RFSectionParameters as an input for RingAndRFSection
   - Secured the cases where the user input momentum compaction with higher orders than 2

+- Thoughts:
+  - Re-include a FullRingAndRF object in order to calculate longitudinal_utilities for general cases

 Implementation in this branch (file management)
 =============================
 - Removed cython functions (obsolete for the moment, will be re-implemented when dedicated functions will be in use)
 - Updated .gitignore

 PYHEADTAIL LONGITUDINAL v1.0